-- A $1,000 stipend for the dedication of your time and effort and your participation in all Academy activities, including, the Academy workshops, creating a lesson plan to teach in the classroom, and attending the Autry Social Action Symposium and Showcase.
+- A $1,000 stipend for the dedication of their time and effort and their participation in all Academy activities, including, the Academy workshops, creating a unit plan to teach in the classroom, and attending the Autry Social Action Symposium.

 - Breakfast and lunch every day of the Academy.